 high levels of interest from external stakeholders

 A schematic providing a general approach for consideration of IMC 0375 implementation can be found in Figure 1.
-The Director will recommend establishing an IMC 0375 Coordination Panel to the Regional Administrator, if warranted.
+The DORS Director will recommend establishing an IMC 0375 Coordination Panel to the Regional Administrator, if warranted.
 The Regional Administrator will decide if a Panel is to be implemented.
 The Regional Administrator selects the Chairman of the Panel and establishes the Panel’s composition and responsibilities.
 The Regional Administrator will issue a Panel Charter including purpose and objectives of the Panel, Panel membership, and quorum requirements.
 The Panel will typically consist of the following individuals, or those in similar positions:

-Director or Deputy Director, DRP, DRSS (Chairman)
+Director or Deputy Director, DRP, DRSS, or DFRSS (Chairman)

 Director or Deputy Director, NRR/DORL (Vice Chairman)

-Responsible regional office Branch Chief
+Responsible regional office DORS Branch Chief

-Responsible regional office DRSS Branch Chief (as needed)
+Responsible regional office DRSS or DFRSS Branch Chief (as needed)

 Responsible Project Manager, NRR/DORL (or Branch Chief)